jmccw/SpectrumPlotter/README.md

 Description: General use tools and plotters with function fitting and normalisation tools.
 Used for personal/academic purposes, updated as seen fit.

-V1.0 | Initial release - Carrier temperature extraction.
+V1.0 | Carrier temperature extraction of optoelectronic devices.

 29 09 2023